cmgoffena13/DE-Capstone-Portfolio-2/README.md

  - **Docker**: great way to re-produce environments and easily create a development network using docker-compose.

 ## Initial Data Investigations - Polygon Websocket
-I am already subscribed to some polygon endpoints and with that subscription comes access to their 15 min delay websocket.
+I am already subscribed to some Polygon endpoints and with that subscription comes access to their 15 min delay websocket.
 Polygon is a great data resource that I was excited to use again.

 ### Real-Time Websocket Feed
-Feed: <a href="">delayed.polygon.io</a>
+Feed: <a href="">delayed.Polygon.io</a>

 **Results**
 ```python